RobinMillford/GopherNotebook/README.md

 - **100% Local RAG Embeddings**: Your files never leave your machine during ingestion.
 Embeddings and reranking run entirely via local Weaviate and LocalAI models.
 - **Blazing Fast Golang**: Built on Go, the backend handles large document chunking and concurrent hybrid searches at sub-millisecond latencies.
 - **Hybrid Search & Local Reranking**: Combines dense vector matching with BM25 keyword search, then refines results using a powerful cross-encoder reranker (Qwen3).
-- **Bring Your Own LLM (BYOK)**: Plug in your API keys for OpenAI (GPT-4o), Anthropic (Claude 3.7), or Google Gemini.
+- **5 LLM Providers (BYOK)**: Plug in your API keys for OpenAI, Anthropic, Google Gemini, **Groq**, or **OpenRouter**.
 Swap seamlessly from the UI with full streaming support.
+- **Live Model Discovery**: When you enter an API key, the app automatically fetches the **real-time list of available models** directly from the provider — always up to date, no hardcoded lists.
+- **Model Search**: Instantly filter hundreds of models (especially useful for OpenRouter) with the built-in search bar inside the settings panel.
 - **Granular Citations**: Never question the AI.
 Every claim includes embedded citations linking directly to the source document and exact page number.
 - **Isolated Workspaces**: Group related documents into 'Notebooks'.
 Create distinct mental contexts for distinct projects without cross-contamination.